-If you’ve been along on our journey, you know we are currently looking at my favorite small towns and cities in the Piedmont Region of North Carolina.
+If you’ve been along on our journey, you know we are currently looking at my favorite North Carolina best small towns and cities in the Piedmont Region.

-In fact today we are going to cover some of our best places in the western part of the Piedmont Region just to the east of Asheville NC.
+In fact today we are going to cover some of our North Carolina best small towns to live in the western part of the Piedmont Region just to the east of Asheville.

-Another thing to note about the western Piedmont region is that the closer you get to the mountain areas of North Carolina the more small towns and cities you find.
+Another thing to note about the western Piedmont region is the closer you get to the mountains of North Carolina the more small towns and cities you find.

-This is the part of the North Carolina Piedmont Region where you are entering the foothills of the Appalachian Mountain ranges that cross the western edge of the state.
+This is the part of the North Carolina Piedmont Region where you are entering the foothills of the Appalachian Mountain ranges.
+These Mountain ranges cross the western edge of North Carolina.

 This is where you find rolling hills and beautiful forests.